edanurtosun/watering-flower/README.md

 ![it looks like this](https://github.com/edanurtosun/watering-flower/blob/master/blink-app-2.PNG)
 ---------------------------------------------------------------------

-Project circiut diagram look like this :
+Project circuit diagram look like this :
 ---------------------------------------------------------------------
 ![it looks like this](https://github.com/edanurtosun/watering-flower/blob/master/circuit%20diagram.png)
 ---------------------------------------------------------------------